Friends of Galileo Astronomy Club

 Weather: dress as appropriate for rain or cold.
 The weather won't stop us.

-Restrooms: Park restrooms should be open through the event at the Lions Shelter (south end, Nichols side) and over the footbridge (Kessler side, at Hemlock north of the playground).
-New: we're getting portapotties this year.
-Details to follow.
+Restrooms: Portapotties on the path near Jupiter and Sacajawea (see map below).
+Park restrooms should be open through the event over the footbridge (Kessler side, at Hemlock north of the playground).

 Changes: check here from time to time for updates, or check our Facebook page.
 We're working with the City of Longview and participating groups to arrange this awesome event, and details will evolve.